Nesbitt Memorial Library

 Staff

-The library has three full time and two part time employees.
+The library has three full time staff members.
 They are:

 Advisory Board